slashssab/Facial-Recognition/README.md

 - Emotions
 - Gender
 - Glasses

 One of the most interesting problem associated with this program is Machine-Learning.
 This area of science is used in the program to learn the face form the set of an images.
-In a specified cases the program sends information by the SMS or FB, or display an appropriate statement.
+When the program knows the face, and can classify It, we should do something with this fact.
+We can store data about emotions of the person in a database, we can check if the person wear glases or guess Its gender.In a specified cases the program sends information by the SMS or FB, or display an appropriate statement.

 Mandatory tools
 - numpy